salehafzoon/ReactNative-Starter-Kit/README.md

 npm install
 ```

-#### 2 Start it on Android simulator
+#### 2 Start it on an Android simulator

-Run this command in main directory to start your app on Android simulator:
+Run this command in the main directory to start your app on an Android simulator:
 ```
 react-native run-android
 ```